Operator's Guide and How to ManualClick to skip intro and scroll to actual how-to

 Step 5: Start retrieval

-- Using our special video fingerprinting process DVS is able to see past surface details like file formats and instead, analyzes the visual content of each video file.
+- Using our special video fingerprinting process, DVS can see past surface details like file formats and instead, analyzes the visual content of each video file.

 - Each time you run the Duplicate Video Search scans become faster.
 This is due to the way that files are indexed.
-DVS processes only a limited number of seconds for each video, and then stores a signature for each in a cache.
-This makes it so that the next time you want to run a scan the program can save time by re-using cached signatures and processing only new clips.
+DVS processes only a limited number of seconds for each video, and then stores a signature for each in a cache (if Cache video signatures option is enabled).
+This makes it so that the next time you want to run a scan, the program can save time by re-using cached signatures and processing only new clips.
+Please note, the signatures have to be recalculated if you change one of "video indexing" options.

 Step 6: Remove duplicate video files